 TGax Editor: Please make the changes as shown below to the following paragraph in this section:

-A non-AP STA shall obtain NDP Feedback Report parameter values from the most recently received NDP Feedback Report Parameter Set element carried in the Management frames received from its associated AP.
-A non-AP STA with dot11MultiBSSIDActivated set to true and associated with a nontransmitted BSSID of a multiple BSSID set shall inherit the NDP Feedback Report parameter values from the NDP Feedback Report Parameter Set element if carried in the Management frames that have a TA whose value is equal to the transmitted BSSID of that multiple BSSID set if the NDP Feedback Report Parameter Set element is not carried in the nontransmitted BSSID profile for that BSSID.
-If the NDP Feedback Report Parameter Set element is not received in a Management frame that has a TA whose value is equal to the BSSID of the associated AP or to the transmitted BSSID of the multiple BSSID set, the nnon-AP STA shall use default values for the NDP Feedback Report parameters.
+A non-AP STA shall obtain NDP Feedback Report parameter values from the most recently received NDP Feedback Report Parameter Set element carried in either the Beacon frame, Probe Response frame or (Re)Association Response frames received from its associated AP, unless the non-AP HE STA is associated with a nontransmitted BSSID of a multiple BSSID set in which case, it shall follow the rules described in 11.1.3.8 (Multiple BSSID Procedure) to determine the parameter values.
+If the NDP Feedback Report Parameter Set element is not received in a Management frame that has a TA whose value is equal to the BSSID of the associated AP or to the transmitted BSSID of the multiple BSSID set, the non-AP STA shall use default values for the NDP Feedback Report parameters.

 General